 Medical oncologist Dana Rathkopf (left) considers treatment options for a man with an aggressive form of prostate cancer.

-Whether you’ve just been diagnosed with early-stage prostate cancer, your cancer has returned (recurred) after treatment, or you have more advanced disease, more options exist for you and other men than ever before.
+More options exist for men with prostate cancer than ever before, whether you’ve just been diagnosed with early-stage prostate cancer, your cancer has returned after treatment, or you have more advanced disease.
 We can help you decide what treatment or treatments offer you the best chance to control or cure your cancer.

 Many of our doctors are lead investigators in clinical trials that test new therapies and diagnostic methods in patients.
 This means that choosing Memorial Sloan Kettering for your cancer care may offer you the opportunity to participate in trials of innovative approaches that are not widely available at other hospitals.